Romantic Realignments is one of the longest running research seminars in Oxford.

-Despite this intimidating list of speakers, all are very welcome to submit an abstract.
-We aim to provide a friendly "workshop" setting in which speakers can try out new papers as well more finished pieces and in which lively discussion can flourish.
+All are very welcome to submit an abstract — we aim to provide a friendly 'workshop' setting in which speakers can try out new papers as well as more finished pieces, and in which lively discussion can flourish.

-If you would like to send us an abstract or suggest a speaker please contact the current convenors: judyta.frodyma@seh.ox.ac.uk and olivia.reilly@magd.ox.ac.uk
+If you would like to send us an abstract or suggest a speaker, please contact the current convenors Katherine Fender, Sarah Goode and Honor Rieley at: romantic.realignments@gmail.com

 20/11/2012